thiaguin/E-Commerce/frontend/README.md

 ## Description

 This is as basic project to improve my skills.
-It's the frontend web site simulating an e-commerce website.
+It's the frontend web site simulating an e-commerce.
 The main tools used in this project:

 -   [Typescript](https://www.typescriptlang.org/): Although it's not very typified, was choose to be the same as backend